linl33/bohemia/guides/guide_odkx_designer.md

 ## Local Designer Deploy
 ### Prerequisites
 1. Set up the application designer as per the instructions at: https://docs.odk-x.org/app-designer-setup/

+_Pro tip: In the instructions below, before cleaning the folder, maintain the assets folder from one of the sample folders e.g. household to use in your app until you can create the custom styles._

 2. Proceed to clean up the test apps from the installation as per instructions at: https://docs.odk-x.org/build-app/#cleaning-app-designer

 ### Launch designer app
 To test this app locally, start the designer by: